Brachychiton acerifolius (Illawarra Flame Tree)

 Share this product

-About Brachychiton acerifolius (Illawarra Flame Tree)
+About Your New Brachychiton acerifolius (Illawarra Flame Tree)

 Brachychiton acerifolius, known as the Illawarra Flame Tree, is a stunning Australian native admired for its brilliant scarlet flowers that cover the tree in late spring to early summer.
 Just before flowering, it typically sheds most or all of its glossy green foliage, creating a striking contrast that makes the red blooms even more eye-catching.